 Kansas law requires that you carry “Kansas no-fault liability insurance” on any vehicle except a motorized bicycle so that, in case of an accident, the other vehicle and its passengers are protected.

-- Renew online, not in line with KS Web-Tags.
+- Renew online, not in line with Online Tag Renewal.
 To renew online using a credit card or by eCheck you must have your PIN number located on your vehicle registration application.
 Please allow 5 to 7 business days to receive your registration receipt and decal by mail.
 Please remember to save your confirmation number.
 There will be a convenience fee charged by the payment processor for this service.
 Some registrations may not qualify for electronic renewal.

 - Renew by Mail.
 To renew by mail you may send a check, money order or cashier’s check in the envelope provided along with valid proof of insurance.
 Please do not send cash in the mail.
 You may write one check if renewing multiple vehicles.
 Please allow 5 to 7 business days to receive your registration and decal by mail.

 - Renew in Person.
 To renew in person you may use cash, credit card (Visa, MasterCard or Discover), check (with valid id), money order or cashier’s check and must go to either the Mission or Olathe motor vehicle office.
-There will be a convenience fee charged by the payment processor for using a credit card.
-Please visit our Frequent Questions section for current service fee rates.
+There will be a convenience fee charged of 2.6% of the total transaction amount, with a $3.00 minimum (subject to change) by the payment processor for using a credit or debit card.
+Please visit our Frequent Questions section for more payment information.
 Beginning January 1, 2015, an additional fee of $5.00 will be applied to each vehicle being renewed in-person.
 You cannot register, renew or title your vehicle(s) at the Treasurer’s office located in the County Administration Building in Olathe.
 Since the renewal due dates fall on the last day of the month and because of customer volume, the best time to renew your vehicle is in the middle of the week and during the middle of the month.
 During the end of the month waiting times can exceed several hours.